 Tap into your power.
 To have others respect you, respect yourself first, and that means making your intentions clear.
 If you like someone, tell them, don’t try to please them unconditionally.
 If you feel like someone is crossing a line, with a joke, at work, or in other situations, be vocal and make it clear that you don’t enjoy their behavior, so it’ll have to change.
 Build the relationship you desire, not the one you think the other person wants.

-If you ever found yourself giving your everything to the people around you, but receiving nothing in return, or being nice and selfless to them only to be treated with lack of respect and consideration, No More Mr. Nice Guy is the book for you.
-The author explains how you can stop being the nice guy, the one that pleases everyone but himself, and become a respected, powerful individual instead.
+If you’ve ever given everything to the people around you yet received little in return, No More Mr. Nice Guy is the book for you.
+The author explains how you can stop being a people pleaser and become a respected individual instead.
 This self-help book is great for anyone looking to take charge of their life and improve their relationships.

-Who would I recommend the No More Mr. Nice Guy summary to?
+Who would I recommend our No More Mr. Nice Guy summary to?

 The 25-year-old man who finds someone attractive but is too afraid to tell them, the 30-year-old employee who finds it hard to say no or ask for more at his workplace, or the 28-year-old man who feels like they’re being nice to everyone but have no meaningful connections.